 For campsites that are first-come, first-served (I’m going to start using FCFS as an acronym below), the earlier you get there, the wider selection of campsites you will have.
-If you show up at 4pm on a Friday or Saturday in August, I wouldn’t expect to easily find a site.
+If you show up at 4:00 pm on a Friday or Saturday in August, I wouldn’t expect to easily find a site.

 If you want to be closer to the Hoh Rainforest, look at Hoh Campground.
 I don’t think it’s worth camping out there unless you’re planning on tackling a backpacking trip up the Hoh River.
 Instead, I’d camp at Mora and make the hour-long journey to the rainforest as a morning trip on your way down the coast.

-Day 2: Lake Crescent & Sol Duc Falls
+- Day 1: Hurricane Ridge, Lake Crescent, and Sol Duc Falls

 Here’s a map of where your trip will take you!

 On your first day in the park, explore the northeastern corner, which is where you’ll find gems like Hurricane Ridge (the most accessible high-elevation area), Lake Crescent, and the Sol Duc Valley.

 Start your day out nice and early with a drive up to Hurricane Ridge, which is the highest point in the park that is accessible by car.

 We say early because this section of the park gets extremely busy, especially between 10:00 am and 5:00 pm.
 You could be here waiting for 30-60 minutes for a parking spot if you get here during peak time on a summer weekend.